INTO-CPS-Association/DTaaS-examples/digital_twins/flex-cell/README.md

 github repository contains complete documentation and source code of the rmq-vhost.fmu.

-More information about the DT Manager and the case study is available in:
+More information about the TwinManager (formerly DT Manager) and the case study is available in:

 1. D. Lehner, S. Gil, P. H. Mikkelsen, P. G. Larsen and M. Wimmer, "An Architectural Extension for Digital Twin Platforms to Leverage Behavioral Models," 2023 IEEE 19th International Conference on Automation Science and Engineering (CASE), Auckland, New Zealand, 2023, pp. 1-8, doi: 10.1109/CASE56687.2023.10260417.
 2. S. Gil, P. H. Mikkelsen, D. Tola, C. Schou and P. G. Larsen, "A Modeling Approach for Composed Digital Twins in Cooperative Systems," 2023 IEEE 28th International Conference on Emerging Technologies and Factory Automation (ETFA), Sinaia, Romania, 2023, pp. 1-8, doi: 10.1109/ETFA54631.2023.10275601.